poojithakommareddy/BasicGraphics/README.md

 BasicGraphics
 =============

-This is a very basic OpenGL sample for use in SUNY Polytechnic Institute's CS 450/548 Computer Graphics course.
+This is a very basic OpenGL sample

 ## Dependencies